anthony-lam/Final-Project/README.md

 - A "Game Over" screen

 ## Running the program
-- Open processing
+- Open Processing.
-- Open the Tetris file
+- Open the Tetris file.
-- Click the little play button in the top left corner or press Ctrl + R
+- Click the little play button in the top left corner or press Ctrl + R.
+- Choose an option in the menu to get started.